Opentrons/opentrons/api/docs/v2/parameters/style.rst

         - ❌ Volume that the pipette will aspirate
     * - Dilution factor
       -
-        - ✅ How much to aspirate from each sample.
+        - ✅ Each step uses this ratio of total liquid to original solution.
+Express the ratio as a decimal.
-        - ❌ Volume that the pipette will aspirate
+        - ❌ total/diluent ratio for the process

 Not every parameter requires a description!
 For example, in a protocol that uses only one pipette, it would be difficult to explain a parameter named "Pipette type" without repeating yourself.
 In a protocol that offers parameters for two different pipettes, it may be useful to summarize what steps each pipette performs.